esteinig/sketchy/README.md

 #### `Singularity`

 I prefer `Singularity` for integrated access to host sytem files.
-Container is preloaded with default reference sketches.
+The container is preloaded with default reference sketches and the container environment variable `$SKETCHY_PATH` is set to their internal location at `/sketchy`

 ```sh
 singularity pull docker://esteinig/sketchy:latest